pynapple-org/pynapple/docs/pynajax.md

 	[cuda(id=0)]
 	```

-Support for installing with GPU can be found in the [jax documentation](https://jax.readthedocs.io/en/latest/installation.html)
+Support for installing `JAX` for GPU users can be found in the [jax documentation](https://jax.readthedocs.io/en/latest/installation.html)

 ### Typical use-case